On the local negativity of surfaces with numerically trivial canonical class: Examples

 From $X$, we can cook up an Enriques surface $\bar{X}$: every Hessian quartic surface is equipped with a birational involution, which becomes a fixed-point-free morphism on the Hessian K3 surface, yielding an Enriques surface by taking the quotient \cite{Dolg-Keum}.
 Consider $X$ as above, equipped with its Enriques involution $\tau$: this automorphism swaps $N_{ijk}$ and $N_{lm}$ (for $\lbrace i,j,k,l,m \rbrace = \lbrace 0,1,2,3,4 \rbrace$), and it also swaps the two rational curves arising from each Eckardt point.
 As none of the curves in $\mathcal{C}$ is fixed by $\tau$, on the Enriques quotient $\bar{X}$, we obtain a configuration $\bar{\mathcal{C}}$ of 20 rational curves, meeting at 65 double points.
 As the local intersections are preserved, the Harbourne constant and its lower bound remain unchanged:

 \end{example}

 \paragraph*{\emph{Acknowledgement.}} The present paper has grown out from discussions the authors had during the time when Piotr Pokora was visiting Roberto Laface at the Leibniz Universit\"at Hannover.
 It is a great pleasure to thank the Institut f\"ur Algebraische Geometrie for generous fundings and excellent working conditions.
 The authors would like to express their gratitude to Klaus Hulek and Matthias Sch\"utt for stimulating discussions about the topic, Igor Dolgachev for pointing out Example \ref{ex:DvG}, and Bert van Geemen for sharing his insights on the subject.
 The first-named author would like to thank Davide Cesare Veniani for sharing his insights on some of the examples.
 The second author would like to express his gratitude to \L ukasz Sienkiewicz for pointing out Vinberg's paper \cite{Vinberg} and his construction, and to Stefan M\"uller-Stach for useful comments.
+At last, we would like to warmly thank the anonymous referee for his/her very useful comments and suggestions which allowed to improve our results.

-The second author is partially supported by National Science Centre Poland Grant 2014/15/N/ST1/02102 and SFB 45 \emph{Periods, moduli spaces and arithmetic of algebraic varieties}.
+The second author is partially supported by National Science Centre Poland Grant 2014/15/N/ST1/02102 and during the project he was a fellow of SFB 45 \emph{Periods, moduli spaces and arithmetic of algebraic varieties}.